tokio-rs/tokio/docs/contributing/pull-requests.md

 cargo test --all-features
 ```

-Note: there are some features that are not supported in every system, so you might
+**NOTE**: there are some features that are not supported in every system, so you might
 need to specify which features you want to pass to cargo (e.g., `cargo check --features=full,io-uring`)

 Ideally, you should use the same version of clippy as the one used in CI
 (defined by `env.rust_clippy` in [ci.yml][ci.yml]), because newer versions
 might have new lints:

-[ci.yml]: .github/workflows/ci.yml
+[ci.yml]: ../../.github/workflows/ci.yml

 <!--
 When updating this, also update: